Terransky/ten-thousand/README.md

 its trademarked name Farkle.
 * Version 1.00 - Currently employs a classes that contain methods to roll one to six dice of random integers between 1-6, score them, and bank them.
+* Version 1.00 - Extend Ten Thousand game started in previous class to get the game in playable state.

 ## Collaborators: Tony, Aoife, Jae, JJ